 | Pro | 5,000 | $39/mo | Multiple repos, matrix audits |

+All paid plans support CI/CD use.
+The free tier is sufficient for personal projects; Starter or above is recommended for active teams.
 Sign up free and upgrade when your PR volume outgrows the free tier.

 Here's the full production-ready workflow with all the pieces — preview deployment, PR comments, path filtering, and the quality gate: